valory-xyz/open-autonomy/docs/package_publishing.md

 ## Registering an agent instance

-Now, some node operators see this newly minted service in the protocol frontend, and find it interesting, so they decide to run one or more agents for it.
+Now, some node operators see this newly minted service in the protocol frontend, and find it interesting, so they decide to run one or more agent instances for this service.
 While agent instance registration is open, operators are able to register their agent addresses.
 Once all open slots are filled, instance registration closes and the service can start running.

 <figure markdown>
 ![](./images/register_instance.svg)